Open Adult Classes

 Since her arrival in Salt Lake City, Nichele has been actively engaged in the community alongside her work at the U. The winner of Repertory Dance Theatre's 2017 Regalia competition, Nichele was honored to receive the opportunity to create a new work for the company's 2017-2018 season.
 Nichele was also thrilled to spend the summer of 2017 studying with Doug Varone through his DEVICES4 mentorship program in New York City, through which she premiered Stranger Kin at Gibney Dance Center (NYC).
 Stranger Kin was reset for the ACDA Northwest Region conference in 2018 where it was selected for the Gala concert and as the alternate selection for the National Conference.

 In December 2018, Nichele premiered her first evening-length work, The End of Sisyphus, and in 2019 was awarded her M.F.A. from the University of Utah alongside the School of Dance’s L. Scott Marsh Mentorship Award, acknowledging her outstanding leadership and mentorship of others through example and encouragement.
 From 2019 to 2023, Nichele taught on faculty at Ballet West Academy where she developed and served as the inaugural resident choreographer for Current, the academy’s contemporary performing group.
-Recent commissions include new creations for Westminster University, Sonoma State University, and Utah Valley University, where she will serve as a Lecturer for the 2024-2025 year.
+Recent commissions include new creations for Westminster University, Sonoma State University, and Utah Valley University, where she is serving as a Lecturer for the 2024-2025 year.
 In February 2024, Nichele founded The Woods Dance Project and premiered two new works through the company’s first production, REDUCER, presented by RDT’s Link Series in June 2024.

 Nichele is a student of Body-Mind Centering® through Sonder Movement Project and Moving Within in the Somatic Movement Educator program.